rbuck/ki-eye/README.md

     UNAME=wesson ./userman create_key
     HOST_FILE=hosts.all ./foreachhost UNAME=wesson SALT=feFedf!
 PASSWD=aZVG85ndv9CK8yE ./userman add

+## Jump Server Configuration

+The first step is to update the jump server by uploading ki-eye distribution to the $UNAME home directory and uncompressing it.

+Following the above step, modify the runit script, changing the following line to the appropriate nuodb primordial broker host:

+    : ${BROKER_HOST:="localhost"}

 ## Traffic Shaping

 For partitioning or delay, see the shape script and its wrappers.